-There are two main types of brewing yeast: yeast and yeast.
+There are two main types of brewing yeast: ale yeast and lager yeast.
 These two yeasts belong to different species and have distinct characteristics that affect the brewing process and the resulting beer.
 Let's explore the differences between these two yeasts in detail.

 1. Ale Yeast: